Benjamin Todd

 Benjamin Todd is a British author and nonprofit executive.
 He is the co-founder and former CEO of 80,000 Hours, a nonprofit organization that provides career advice focused on maximizing social impact.

 Early life and education

 Todd was educated at The Perse School and Hills Road Sixth Form College, and studied Physics and Philosophy at Balliol College, Oxford.

 Career

 80,000 Hours

-In 2011, Todd founded 80,000 Hours together with William MacAskill.

-80,000 Hours was accepted into the Y Combinator startup accelerator program in 2015, becoming one of the first nonprofits to participate in that program.
+In 2011, Todd co-founded 80,000 Hours with William MacAskill.
+In 2015, the organization was accepted into the Y Combinator startup accelerator program.

-Under Todd's tenure, 80,000 Hours grew to serve over 10 million readers.
-The organization has provided one-on-one career advice to over 5,000 individuals, with more than 3,000 reporting significant career plan changes as a result of the organization's guidance.

 Writing and media

-Todd authored the book 80,000 Hours: Find a Fulfilling Career that Does Good, published in 2017.
-A revised and updated edition is scheduled for publication by Penguin Random House in 2026.

-His 2017 TEDx talk "To find work you love, don't follow your passion" has garnered over 6 million views.
+Todd wrote the book 80,000 Hours: Find a Fulfilling Career that Does Good, published in 2017.
+A revised edition was published by Penguin Random House in 2026.
+He gave a 2017 TEDx talk, "To find work you love, don't follow your passion".

-Todd has been featured in media outlets including BBC Radio 4, The Telegraph, and Vox.
+Todd has discussed career choice on BBC Radio 4, in The Telegraph, and on the Vox podcast Future Perfect.

 Current work

-Todd currently works as a full-time author and consultant, focusing on strategy for nonprofit organizations.
-He has advised organizations including the Global Priorities Institute and the Centre for Effective Altruism.
+Todd works as an author and consultant on strategy for nonprofit organizations, and has advised the Global Priorities Institute and the Centre for Effective Altruism.